 Small claims court procedures are usually simple, but you've got to know where to start.
 Many courts offer booklets or online info explaining how to proceed.
 Get whatever materials your local court has, so you understand its special rules and way of doing things.
 Usually, to start a case, all you need to do is complete a fill-in-the-boxes form and file it, along with a small filing fee.

 Courts in some parts of New York, California, and several other states offer free professional help to people heading to small claims court.
 In these courts, advisers answer questions and help people prepare for their court appearances.

 The most important part of your small claims case comes before you set foot in the courtroom.
 Good preparation is essential.

 You need to organize your case logically to present it to the judge.
 First, make a list of the points you want to get across.
 Let's take the example of Mattie and Fred, outlined above.
-Mattie has had enough of the noise and smell of Fred's dogs, and she’s tried, unsuccessfully, to get Fred to agree to mediation.
+Mattie has had enough of the noise and smell of Fred's dogs, and she's already sent a demand letter and tried, unsuccessfully, to get Fred to agree to mediation.
 The city health department hasn't taken action, either, so she decides to go to small claims court.

 She looks up her city's ordinances online and finds an ordinance stating that dogs that bark loudly and disturb neighbors are a nuisance.

 Mattie files her complaint, and the court clerk sets a date for the hearing.
 Next, she sits down to prepare.
 To win her case, she needs to convince the judge of four things:

 Now that she knows what she wants to prove, Mattie must gather evidence.
 First, she must show that the dogs are offensive, loud, and smelly.
 She can do this with physical evidence (photographs, documents, recordings) or with witnesses who will testify to the conditions.